Click here to listen to a reading of this blog:

 I specifically always reserve a window seat too, as I can feel claustrophobic and panicky, sitting in the aisle.

-I bit my tongue and didn’t say a word.
+I bit my tongue and didn’t say a word, though.
 I didn’t feel I needed to justify myself.
 And although I maybe should have done, to show him up and make people take note, his comments were designed to embarrass me.
-To make me look selfish and rude.
-And I wasn’t going to waste my breath explaining when he wouldn’t have cared anyway, and when I shouldn’t have to.
-I wasn’t going to stoop to his level.
-Instead, I kept my head high.
+To make me look selfish and rude, and I wasn’t going to waste my breath explaining when he wouldn’t have cared anyway, and when I shouldn’t have to.

 A seat is a simple thing, but it can be very much needed by someone struggling with chronic illness.